Tarabin Bedouin: Sinai Tarabin

-Unemployment issues

-Bedouins living in the Sinai peninsula generally did not benefit from employment in the initial construction boom due to low wages offered.
-Sudanese and Egyptians workers were brought here as construction laborers instead.
-When the tourist industry started to bloom, local Bedouin increasingly moved into new service positions such as cab drivers, tour guides, campgrounds or cafe managers.
-However, the competition is very high, and many Sinai Bedouin are unemployed.
-Moreover, because of their traditional way of life, Bedouin women are usually not allowed to work outside their house.
+Bedouins living in the Sinai Peninsula turned down jobs in the construction boom due to the low wages and Sudanese and Egyptians workers were brought in as construction laborers instead.
+When the tourist industry started to bloom, local Bedouins moved into new service positions such as cab drivers, tour guides, campgrounds or cafe managers.
+In some families, the women are not allowed to work outside the home.

-Smuggling

-Since there are not enough employment opportunities, Tarabin Bedouin as well as other Bedouin tribes living along the border between Egypt and Israel are involved in inter-border smuggling of drugs and weapons, as well as infiltration of prostitutes and African labor workers.
+Tarabin Bedouin living along the border between Egypt and Israel have been involved in inter-border smuggling of weapons and aid to tribe members in Gaza.

-Land issues

-In most countries in the Middle East the Bedouin have no land rights, only users’ privileges, and it is especially true for Egypt.
-Since the mid-1980s, the Bedouin who held desirable coastal property have lost control of much of their land as it was sold by the Egyptian government to hotel operators.
-Egypt did not see it as the land that belongs to Bedouin tribes, but rather as a state property.

-In the summer of 1999, the latest dispossession of land took place when the army bulldozed Bedouin-run tourist campgrounds north of Nuweiba as part of the final phase of hotel development in the sector, overseen by the Tourist Development Agency (TDA).
-The director of the Tourist Development Agency dismissed Bedouin rights to most of the land, saying that they had not lived on the coast prior to 1982.
-Their traditional semi-nomadic culture has left Bedouin vulnerable to such claims.
+In the summer of 1999, the army bulldozed Bedouin-run tourist campgrounds north of Nuweiba as part of the final phase of hotel development overseen by the Tourist Development Agency (TDA).
+The director of the Tourist Development Agency said that they had not lived on the coast prior to 1982.
+A traditional semi-nomadic culture has left Bedouins vulnerable to such claims.

+The relation between the tarabin tribe and the Egyptian government has flourished in recent years mainly because the tribe under the leadership of Ibrahim al-Arjani the head of the tribe in Egypt fough alongside the Egyptian army against ISIS during the Sinai insurgency.

+Gaza Tarabin

+Tarabin presence in the Gaza Strip is mainly in the southern part of the strip.
+During the Gaza war in 2024, Yasser Abu Shabab, a member of the Tarabin tribe, led his gang to steal aid convoys [citation needed].
+Gangs have been alleged to have stolen 98 of 109 aid trucks in a single day in one instant.

+In November 2024 a battle between Hamas-led police forces and the Abu Shabab gang resulted in the death of 20 members of the gang.

+On 30 May 2025, Hamas published a video of their members detonating an IED targeting an armed group of men they called Israeli operatives, with reports from Gaza indicating that the armed group was affiliated with Yasser Abu Shabab, who Hamas accuses of working with Israel.
+According to The Times of Israel, Israel reportedly provided members of the Abu Shabab clan armed group in Gaza with Kalashnikov rifles without approval from the Israel's security cabinet but by Prime Minister Benjamin Netanyahu.